 Contemporary Economic Policy

 This module introduces you to the nature and scope of the macroeconomic policy agenda, and develops the analytical frameworks necessary for the evaluation of policy instruments.
 The module enables you to understand the economic arguments that under-lie different views and to evaluate relevant arguments.
-You will have 10 two-hour lectures and three 1-hour tutorials each week.
+You will have 10 two-hour lectures and three one-hour tutorials each week.

 Organising and Managing in Practice

 This module will explore some of the key issues that arise when attempting to manage employees at work.
 It will develop understanding of the impact of management policies and behaviours on employee attitudes and behaviours.
 This will help you to appreciate how your activities as managers will affect organisational performance.
-You will be required to have 11 one-hour lectures and 4 two-hour tutorials to cover material for this module.
+You will be required to have 11 one-hour lectures and four two-hour tutorials to cover material for this module.

 This module develops an understanding of corporate entrepreneurship (CE) and an appreciation of how larger firms can be designed to be more entrepreneurial, flexible and innovative.
-You will have 11 90-minute lectures and 2 one-hour seminars each week.
+You will have 11 90-minute lectures and two one-hour seminars each week.

 Economics of Innovation